MatthewDulcich/ROS2_Turtlebot_Behavior/src/turtlebot3_behavior_pkg/README.md

     ```

 2. **Run commands** and source the following files.
 Adjust the file paths if you've stored them elsewhere:
+From here on out I will refer to these commands as source (Open terminal, source, etc...)

     ```bash
     source /opt/ros/humble/setup.bash